Down-to-earth, humble, and unwavering. A mountain guide who leads the mountains. Akira Shibusawa -LEAD Mountain Guide

 Photo: Jun Sagara

-"There was a lot to remember, but I didn't find it difficult at all.
-Skiing allows you to walk freely around the mountains.
-This means you have to consider a lot of things, such as the weather, snow quality, terrain, and customer reactions.
-It was fun and rewarding to be able to freely create the tour I thought was best while taking into account all these factors.
-When the weather was bad and the snow conditions were poor, the other participants seemed to be scratching their heads, but I found it even more enjoyable.
-Even when I found myself in a difficult situation, I didn't dwell on it.
-Instead, I was flexible and optimistic, thinking, "Okay, if this doesn't work, then try this!"
-I guess you could say that tough situations make me even more motivated."
+"There was a lot to learn, but I didn't find it difficult at all.
+With skiing, you can walk freely in the mountains.
+Because of that, you have to consider many things, such as the weather, snow quality, terrain, and the reactions of the customers.
+Being able to freely create what I thought was the best tour while taking various factors into account was fun and rewarding.
+When the weather was bad and the snow conditions weren't good, the participants seemed to be racking their brains, but I actually found it more enjoyable.
+Even when faced with difficulties, I didn't dwell on it, but instead thought, 'Okay, if that doesn't work, then this will!' and switched flexibly, being optimistic.
+I guess you could say that I get more motivated when faced with tough situations."

-"I'm an optimist," he laughs, but optimism in the mountains, where life and death are at stake, can only come from unwavering confidence.
+He laughs and says, "I'm an optimist," but optimism in the mountains, where life and death are at stake, can only come from unwavering confidence.

-Shibusawa has decided to base his activities in Shinanomachi, a town next to Nagano City, where he was born and raised, and he lives in a rented house.
-Incidentally, he is still living alone, in a long-distance relationship with his girlfriend, with whom he has promised his future.
+Shibusawa has decided to base his activities in Shinano-machi, a town next to Nagano City where he was born and raised, and has rented a house there.
+Incidentally, he is in a long-distance relationship with the woman he has promised to marry, and is still living alone.

-"Shinanomachi is close to the mountains, but it doesn't snow as much as Myoko, so it's a nice town to live in.
-Plus, you can see the mountains well.
-Surrounded by Mt.
-Myoko, Kurohime, Madarao, Takatsuma, and Togakushi, it's easy to guide people around the mountains.
-It's exactly halfway between Myoko-Arai, where it snows a lot, and the dry inland Togakushi, and Nagano, so I can quickly change the guiding area to suit the weather that day.
-For example, if the high and low tides in the west have been decided and it has snowed too much on the Sea of Japan side, I can head inland, and move out in the morning to find better conditions."
+"Shinano-machi is close to the mountains, but it doesn't snow as much as Myoko, so it's a comfortable place to live.
+And you can see the mountains well.
+It's surrounded by Mount Myoko, Kurohime, Madarao, Takatsuma, and Togakushi, making it easy to guide people around the mountains.
+It's right in the middle of Myoko-Arai, where it snows a lot, Togakushi in the inland and dry, and Nagano, so I can quickly change the guiding area depending on the weather that day.
+For example, if high pressure is determined to be in the west and low pressure in the east and it snows too much on the Sea of Japan side, I can move inland, and I can move on the morning of the day in search of good conditions."

 Skiing down the outer rim of Mt.
 Myoko